enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/fixed-positioning.md

 ```
 @include fixed.position-unset($top, $right, $bottom, $left);
 ```
 All arguments are optional and default to unset.
-Sets the same properties as in previous method.
+Sets the same properties as in the previous method.